Treating Dissociation with Dry Skin Brushing Therapy

 Joelle came to see me to discuss integrative medicine for the treatment of the PTSD that she had suffered from being raped.
 She had completed 12 weeks of individual therapy and had attended a rape survivors group for eight weeks.
 She was exercising and doing yoga as part of her recovery program, but she said: “I have gone back to work, but I just feel as if I have left my body and I don’t know how to get back in.”
 Joelle was experiencing dissociative disorder throughout the day, which is a common response to sexual trauma.

 The first, noninvasive self-care method that I suggested to Joelle to help her connect to her body, and to experience her body positively, was skin brushing.
-Skin brushing is a simple tool that enhances the immune system, which is often depressed by traumatic events.
+This is a simple tool that enhances the immune system, which is often depressed by traumatic events.
 It also helps bring us in touch with our bodies in a simple, caring way.

 In my practice with thousands of people with PTSD, whether veterans of war or survivors of sexual assault, skin brushing has proven to be an effective support for dealing with dissociative personality disorder, depression, and anxiety.
 It’s both pleasurable and grounding, and can lead to a variety of somatic sensations that can be explored in therapy.
-It’s a safe self-care activity that can be done daily as a way to check in and connect with feelings, sensations, and the boundaries and self-image of the body.
+It’s a safe self-care activity that can be done daily as a way to check-in and connect with feelings, sensations, and the boundaries and self-image of the body.

 Joelle incorporated skin brushing into her daily self-care and used it when she felt like she was disconnecting from her body.
 We continued somatic psychotherapy together, focusing on exploring and tolerating somatic sensations and examining her feelings about her body.
 She reported that she became more comfortable in her body, saying, “I have even had moments when I feel like I used to feel.”
 We worked together bimonthly for six months, and she incorporated other somatic methods during her recovery.
 Toward the end of our work together she was less hypervigilant, and she was able to begin exploring intimate touch again with her partner.